-Network status LED Color Description On Green The server is connected to a LAN.
-Off None The server is disconnected from a LAN.
-Blinking Green The LAN is connected and active.
+Status Color Description Blinking Green The AnyFabric network is connected and active.
+Off None The server is disconnected from the AnyFabric network or the AnyFabric network is not active.

 2 System health LED

 The system health LED helps you to determine if there are any system errors.